Jobs Career Advice Post Job

 This information should be positioned at the top of your CV.
 Putting this information at the top of your CV gives the employer an idea of who you are at a glance.

 When it comes to adding your contact details to your CV, your email and phone numbers are important.
-A recruiter will likely call you on phone to inform you of the interview after they must have sent you an email to that effect.
+A recruiter will likely call you on the phone to inform you of the interview after they have sent you an email to that effect.

 Gary Olusegun